keven1406/hello-world/README.md

 # hello-world
 I'm a boy.
-I like programmer and games.
+I like programming and play games.